sansin5982/Statistics-with-R/Chapter-6-Probability.md

 average of the results obtained from these trials will converge to the expected value.

+<br> <br> Imagine flipping a fair coin multiple times.
+The expected
+probability of getting heads is 0.5.
+According to the Law of Large Numbers, as you flip the coin more and more times, the proportion of heads (or tails) should get closer and closer to 0.5. <br> <br>

 <img src="IMAGE/10_coin_flip.jpg" alt="Figure 6.1: 10 coin flips" width="50%" />
 <p class="caption">
 Figure 6.1: 10 coin flips
 </p>

+Here is the bar chart illustrating the result of 10 coin flips, with a noticeable deviation from the expected probability of 0.5.